 The fact that this choir came together is yet another symptom of a magical energy that surrounded “Voices of Light.”

 When a very talented artist friend of mine said to me, “Heather, this *never* happens around here,” I couldn’t help but beam a little brighter.
 On a personal level, the event felt like a personal musical success – my university advisor always emphasizes how first and foremost making excellent music must be the number one priority in any musical endeavor.
-So I had spent months preparing my music, as you do with any recital.
+So I had spent months preparing.

-But it just makes me feel even more honored and pleased that the creation resonated so wonderfully with the community that evening.
+But it just makes me feel even more honored and pleased that everything resonated so wonderfully with the community that evening.

 There are a lot of little magical secrets that go into aligning an event like this, to get the energy just so, and it’s so satisfying when you get to experience the fruits of it.
 You hope that it will happen, and you do your best to make it happen, but there’s a level of support that I’ve found you have to *open into* to experience and behold a night like this…but that’s a blog post for another day.